Short Films

 • Projects that are student films or are related to coursework

-• Projects or production entities which are non-US-based, owned, or controlled
+• Projects or production entities that are owned, controlled, or based outside the United States.

 • Branded content or promotional projects